Inductees

 Rick Insell

-- He posted a .842 winning percentage at Shelbyville High School with an overall record of 686-129
+- Posted a .842 winning percentage at Shelbyville High School with an overall record of 686-129

-- Insell holds Tennessee State records for consecutive wins with 110 and consecutive State Championships with four
+- Holds Tennessee State records for consecutive wins with 110 and consecutive State Championships with four

-- In 2002, he was selected by USA Basketball as head coach of the South Region in Youth Development Festival
+- Selected by USA Basketball as head coach of the South Region in Youth Development Festival (2002)

-- Insell and his 1990 team were the first high school team honored by the Tennessee Sports Hall of Fame as Team of the Year
+- First high school team to be honored by the Tennessee Sports Hall of Fame as Team of the Year (1990)

-- Insell was named the 1992 WBCA National High School Coach of the Year
+- WBCA National High School Coach of the Year (1992)

 Rick Insell

-Insell has over 40 years’ experience coaching women’s basketball •...
+Insell has over 40 years of experience coaching women’s basketball...

 Sally Bell

-- Bell began officiating high school basketball in 1975, moved on to NAIA and NJCAA games in 1979, and first officiated Division I and II games in 1981
+- Began officiating high school basketball (1975), moved on to NAIA and NJCAA games (1979), and first officiated Division I and II games (1981)

-- She officiated the 1996 Olympic Games in Atlanta
+- Officiated the Olympic Games in Atlanta (1996)

-- In 1991, Bell was named Naismith College Women’s Basketball Official of the Year by the Atlanta Tipoff Club
+- Naismith College Women’s Basketball Official of the Year by the Atlanta Tipoff Club (1991)

-- She is the Coordinator of Women’s Basketball Officials for six different conferences (Atlantic Sun, OVC, SEC, Southland, SWAC, Sunbelt)
+- Coordinator of Women’s Basketball Officials for six different conferences (Atlantic Sun, OVC, SEC, Southland, SWAC, Sunbelt)

-- In 1990, Bell officiated the World Championships held in Malaysia
+- Officiated the World Championships held in Malaysia (1990)

-- In 2012, Bell was inducted into the Georgia Sports Hall of Fame
+- Inducted into the Georgia Sports Hall of Fame (2012)

 Sally Bell

-Bell began officiating high school basketball in 1975, moved on...
+Began officiating high school basketball (1975), moved on to NAIA...